Bcastillo44/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 Their software readjusts as needed through a technique called threshold-based rebalancing; once an asset crosses a predetermined “threshold” Wealthfront re-allocates your investments.
 They’ll also move assets around when the market fluctuates, dividends get reinvested, or money is deposited or withdrawn.
 You can change your risk score, though it takes time for Wealthfront to switch your assets accordingly.

+Above this basic level of service, several robo-advisors offer tax-loss harvesting services for portfolios that are not tax-advantaged in some way.
+Many now offer tax optimization strategies standard, but keep in mind that tax-loss harvesting is not always beneficial—it all depends on your tax situation.

 ## Landscape: